KUL-recon-lab/course_nucmed_tech/02_radionuclides.md

     *   The resulting daughter product of the above transmutation can also be in an excited state, in which case it rapidly decays to a more stable nuclear arrangement, releasing the excess energy as one or more γ photons.
 The nucleons are unchanged, so there is no additional transmutation in decay from excited to ground state.

     *   The daughter nucleus of the decay process may also be in a metastable or isomeric state.
 In contrast to an excited state, the life time of a metastable state is "much longer" [^ugZOrASKtY]
     [^ugZOrASKtY]: The boundary between excited and metastable is usually said to be about s, which is rather short in practice.
-But the half life of some isomers is in the order of days or years..
+But the half life of some isomers is in the order of days or years.

     When it finally decays, it does so by emitting a photon.
 In many metastable isotopes, this photon may be immediately absorbed by an electron of the very same atom, as a result of which that electron is ejected.
 This is called a (internal) conversion electron.
 The kinetic energy of the ejected electron is equal to the difference between the energy of the photon and the electron binding energy.